ephes/django_async/article.md

 It's often said that thread are not as scalable as async tasks, because they tend to use more memory or hog the CPU because of all the context switches they are causing.
-I'm at least a bit sceptical about such claims.
+I'm at least a bit skeptical about such claims.
 Under investigation they often turn out to be not true or not true anymore.
 The default stack size for a new thread on linux and macOS (`ulimit -s`) is 8MB.
 But that doesn't mean this is the real memory overhead of a thread.